 You can both start and sign petitions.
 This campaign has used the website Change.org to set up various petitions.
 You can also donate to Change.org so they can promote petitions to more people.

 Please sign our latest petition that is calling for Sussex Partnership Foundation Trust to open a new unit for Child and Adolescent Mental Health Services.

 Prior to the lockdown we regularly organised events from protests to hustings and film or speaker events.
 Please keep your eye on this website for events that you may like to get involved with.

 Support the NHS workforce

 Demonstrating our appreciation of the enormous efforts the workforce is making is very important.
 But applause doesn’t pay bills.
 And sadly, many of the NHS staff have suffered real term pay cuts since 2010 of 20%.
-Join with us in demanding a 15% pay increase for those workers.
-It seems likely that after the pandemic the Government may decide to put in place a two year public sector pay freeze.
+Now as NHS workers are starting industrial action we all need to show them our support.

 If you feel NHS staff should not be paying parking fees at work then you can do two things.
 Write to the Trust and ask that they remove all parking fees for staff and sign this petition.
 Talk to the NHS staff you know and ask what are the issues that bother them most.

 Privatisation squanders money which goes towards producing profit instead of delivering healthcare.
 It has also greatly increased inefficiency in our healthcare service.
 NHS hospitals operate now as conglomerates of different providers all working under one roof.
 And, it is impossible for them to run efficiently.
 The different providers do not not even communicate well with each other as they tie themselves up in knots trying to protect ‘trade secrets’.